Online Voting Contests and Fraud:

 The index is based on findings of a three-month study into fraudulent practices by Easypromos in answer to a continued stream of complaints by contest administrators.
 These complaints suggest that standard industry fraud controls were not going far enough.

-While participation in online contests can require that participants register by using a validated email address, the vast majority of voting contests offer the option to participate through a Facebook account.
+While participation in online contests can require that participants register by using a validated email address, the vast majority of voting contest apps offer the option to participate through a Facebook account.
 With an estimated 170 million fake Facebook accounts online, according to a Huffington Post article from May of last year, vote sellers have a great opportunity to utilize these, particularly if fraud detection measures are not implemented.

 “Voting contests are a proven, effective digital marketing strategy for brands to increase page views, build reach and convert followers to participants.
 Ninety-eight percent of people who participate in a voting contest share their participation to get votes, and 46 percent of users who vote convert to followers of the brand,” said Carles Bonfill, co-Founder and CEO of Easypromos.
 “Therefore, when we continued to hear concerns from our clients that some votes being cast seemed suspicious, such as initiating in different countries, or surging over a short amount of time, we suspected that greater controls were necessary.”